apaluya/tc-camp-api-workshop/restful-apis.md

 - REST is a type of API
 - REST is an architecture defined by constraints
-- REST is not bound by protocols, language, or syntax
 - REST is imminently suited to distributed networks
-- Countless RESTful APIs in the wild!
+- There are countless RESTful APIs in the wild!

 ## Key Points

-Tech writers can add value in the following ways:
+Tech writers add value in the following ways:

+- Providing tutorials, overviews, the usual stuff
+- Documenting service concepts and objects
+- Documenting service constraints
 - Documenting unexpected behavior
-- Documenting service constraints
-- Providing tutorials, overviews, etc.
 - Copyediting endpoint descriptions
+- Naming

-## REST
+## What Is REST?

 - **Re**presentational **S**tate **T**ransfer
+- REST is an architecture that is defined by constraints
+- RESTful designs are scalable, flexible, and consistent
-- Predominant method of deploying web services
+- Predominant method of providing web services
-- Provides scalability, portability, and uniformity

-## REST -- Principles over syntax

-- Not bound by protocols, language, or syntax
-- A set of principles derived from architectural constraints
-- There is much art in crafting a good RESTful API
-- If you violate the constraints, you might hear from Roy Fielding
+- There's an API for everything!

 ## REST Constraints